dsnoeijer/angular/aio/content/guide/upgrade.md

 AngularJS provides a way to manually bootstrap an application using the [angular.bootstrap()][AngularjsDocsApiNgFunctionAngularBootstrap] method with a provided HTML element.
 Your AngularJS application should also expose a `bootstrap` method that bootstraps the AngularJS app.

-To ensure any necessary teardown is triggered in the AngularJS app, such as removal of global listeners, you also implement a method to call the `$rootScope.destroy()` method.
+To ensure any necessary teardown is triggered in the AngularJS application, such as removal of global listeners, you also implement a method to call the `$rootScope.destroy()` method.

 <code-example header="angularjs-app" path="upgrade-lazy-load-ajs/src/app/angularjs-app/index.ts"></code-example>